-Drawn exclusively from Faurschou collection, Robert Rauschenberg: A Subjective View showcases the grand cadence of Rauschenberg’s art and pays tribute to the life and work of an artist who worked freely, openly, and generously with various media, images, history, and material throughout his ever-innovative practice.
+Drawn exclusively from Faurschou collection, the exhibition showcases the grand cadence of Rauschenberg’s art and pays tribute to the life and work of an artist who worked freely, openly, and generously with various media, images, history, and material throughout his ever-innovative practice.

 Rauschenberg looked for beauty in the small details of everyday life; he had a way of composing picture surfaces with a strong visual rhythm, using elements that are repeated or juxtaposed.
 In The Lurid Attack of the Monsters from the Postal News Aug.
 1875 (Kabal American Zephyr) (1981) on view in the exhibition, bent and rusted saws undulate over a long rectangular box fixed to a wheel near its center.
 Photographic imagery covers the box, including people wearing gas masks, John Lennon playing the piano, cartoonish swimming children, skeletons, and butterflies.
 Historical events and symbols of mortality and transformation appear side by side in non-hierarchic combinations, challenging a one-sided view of reality.